acacia ridge

 The house in Acacia Ridge needed a much needed beautification to improve street value, as well as providing shelter for vehicles with a carport extension.
 Consideration in reducing the earthworks, having side by side parking, and ensuring the entrance was still visible were driving factors.

-Although terribly ugly, the façade provided a guide to the new carports visuals, ensuring that the new addition was going to complement the existing home’s design.
+Although terribly ugly, the façade provided a guide to the new carports visuals, ensuring that the new addition was going to complement the existing home’s simple design.

-Preliminary design
+preliminary design

 There were two comparable solutions